Organisation and Administration

 Old Schoolhouse Restoration Project Arbour Hill Dublin 7

-Our HQ later moved to the Old School House and School Complex in Mount Temple Road Arbour Hill.
+The HQ later moved to the Old School House and School Complex in Mount Temple Road, Arbour Hill.
 The building which is “listed” has been leased to us by the Minister of Defence.

 The main objective was to move its HQ into this building and create an environment that incorporated offices, meeting rooms, toilet and kitchen facilities and to include social rooms for members.